diffix/reference/docs/led-issues.md

 1. Continue to use dynamic noise layers, but somehow manage them so that the chaff attack goes away
   a.
 Eliminate the effect of low-effect conditions on seeding so that the same dynamic noise layers are produced for left and right.
   b.
-Modify seeding so that left and right dynamic noise layers are always different (but then we need to defend against averaging attacks).
+Modify seeding so that left and right dynamic noise layers are *always* different (but then we need to defend against averaging attacks).
   c.
 Eliminate the use of dynamic layers with chaff conditions
 2. Don't use dynamic noise layers, and instead adjust answers by eliminating the effect of isolated users

+Note that 1 and 2 are not mutually exclusive ... they could be combined.

 For solutions 1a, 1b, and 2, we need to make active changes to what is computed by the query engine, either changing the seed material of dynamic layers, or changing the aggregate answer itself, or both.
 Regardless of which it is, we refer to any such change as a *fix*.